 Qatar Privilege Club (3:1)

-With Qatar’s best First and Business Class product being on their A380s, Australian travellers are lucky that they have just started flying it to Sydney from its Doha hub, as well as to London, Paris, Bangkok and Guangzhou.
+With Qatar’s best First and Business Class product being on their A380s, Australian travelers are lucky that they flying this aircraft to both Sydney and Perth from their Doha hub, as well as to London, Paris, Bangkok and Guangzhou.

 Like Flying Blue above, Privilege Club runs regular Easy Deals promotions, giving discounts of up to 50% on award travel on selected Qatar Airways routes.